siridhachenna-0112/String_Operation/README.md

 # String_Operation
-It is a program to perform some string operations
+It is a program to perform string operation to Upper Case